|

 reveal his passionate concern with the issues of Scotland's national

-Terence.
-The Effective Protagonist in the Nineteenth-Century
+Dawson, Terence.
+The Effective Protagonist

-British Novel: Scott, Brontë, Eliot, Wilde (Aldershot:
+in the Nineteenth-Century British Novel: Scott, Brontë, Eliot,

-Ashgate, 2004) vi, 300 p.
+Wilde (Aldershot: Ashgate, 2004) vi, 300 p.
 ISBN: 075464135X

 Dawson